uccser/cs-field-guide/text/human-computer-interaction/human-computer-interaction-en.md

 {teacher}

-  The following site identified some of the "scariest" interfaces around, some of which are great examples of *not* having minimalist design:  `OK/Cancel scariest interface <http://okcancel.com/archives/article/2005/11/the-scariest-interface-part-ii.html>`_.
+The following site identified some of the "scariest" interfaces around, some of which are great examples of *not* having minimalist design:  [OK/Cancel scariest interface](http://okcancel.com/archives/article/2005/11/the-scariest-interface-part-ii.html).

 {teacher end}